 Sometimes only hyperbole will do.

 Dripping with glorious minor keys and chords, the songs are delivered as easily as breathing.
-There are ten jewels to wonder at, given in 34 minutes.
+There are ten jewels to wonder at, presented in 34 minutes.
 Upon finishing listening, the feeling one gets while rushing to restart the whole enterprise is that someone has just spent a half an hour sharing with you her most beautiful secrets, her most marvelous observations.

 Nothing Lenker presents us with seems remotely forced, rushed, or insincere.
-In addition to Nick Drake, there are pleasant reminders of other artists.
+In addition to echoes of Nick Drake, there are pleasant reminders of other artists.
 She invokes Mark Kozelek when he is at his kindest, Elliot Smith at his breeziest, Suzanne Vega at her barest, most stripped-down confessional.

 Incredible playing and singing.
 The song’s effects are heavenly; almost sacred.
 But the effects are formed by this generous artist’s acute observations of the earth, and her stunning willingness to lay them open to us.